DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-isaiahbautista/README.md

     First Step: Assume that the "premise" is FALSE

-    Second Step: Using an assumption and other facts show that it is a contraposition WEEK 4
+    Second Step: Using an assumption and other facts show that it is a contraposition

+WEEK 4
 ➤ Mathematical Induction

-  - A means of proving a theorem by showing that if it is true of any particular case, it is true of the

-  next case in series, and then showing that it is indeed true in one particular case.

   - It is a form of direct proof, and it is done in two steps.
-The first step, known as the Basic Step, is

-  to prove the given statement for the first natural number.
-The second step, known as the
+1st step: Basic Step
+-prove the statement by substituting a value and see if the statement holds true.

+2nd step: Inductive step
-  Inductive step,it is to prove that the given statement for any one natural number implies the given
+-prove that the statement is true for all possible values by using any of the kinds of proof.

-  statement for the next natural number.
 ➤ Summation

   - Symbol: ∑

   - Is the addition of a sequence of numbers; the result is called the sum or the total.
+  -
 ➤ Recursive/Inductive

-  - An algorithm that solves a problem by reducing it to a simpler input.
+  - Repeated application of functions in order to solve a function.

   Steps:

-  1.)
-Basic Step
+  1.Basic Step

-      - Specify the value of a given as a function a "0"
+      - Specify the value of a given as a function at F(0)

-  2.)
-Recursive Step
+  2. Recursive Step

-      - Create a rule in finding its value at a certain integer from its values at smaller integers.
+      - create a statement that makee the function true for any value substituted to it.